flair-sdk/starter-boilerplate/README.md

 # Indexing Starter Boilerplate

-This repository contains boilerplate scripts, abis and schema for indexing (catch all contract events)
+This repository contains boilerplate scripts, abis and schema for indexing (catch all contract events/transactions)

 ## Table of Contents